wandb/weave/docs/docs/guides/tracking/feedback.md

     all_feedback = client.get_feedback()

     # Fetch a specific feedback object by id.
-    # The API returns a collection, which is expected to contain zero or one items.
+    # The API returns a collection, which is expected to contain at most one item.
     one_feedback = client.get_feedback("<feedback_uuid>")[0]

     # Find all feedback objects with a specific reaction.
 You can specify offset and limit.